kite1988/velda/README.md

       * D is the number of testing documents.

   * Evaluation
-    * result.csv: error rate against different top retrieved results (in percentage)
+    * result.csv: error rate against different top percentage of retrieved results
-    * top_results.csv:  each line is the top five results, along with grouth truth and a random image for a query text.
+    * top_results.csv: each line contains the top five results, along with grouth truth and a random image for a query text.

-    Note the image IDs are continuous integers, ranging from 0 to the document size-1
+    Note the image IDs are continuous integers ([0, D-1]).